John Tayloe II: Planter

 There is a portico in front and one behind.
 The front portico opens on a terrace, cut from the rolling lawn by a balustrade of red sandstone.
 Marble steps lead from the lawn to the terrace and from the terrace to the portico.
 From the portico is an entry to a baronial hall, running entirely through the house.
 On the right is a small hall from which a stairway runs, and opening upon it and the main hall is the great dining room.
 On the left there is a large drawing room.
 Going transversely from the big hall to the end of the house is another narrower hall in which is another stairway.
 Across this hall to the back of the house is the library and a sitting room.
-The 2nd story consists of beautiful, airy bedrooms.
+The second story consists of beautiful, airy bedrooms.
 From the middle mansion on each side run corridors of glass to two brick houses containing 4 rooms.
 From the back of the house runs a green sunken bowling alley; one each side are beautiful trees and the gardens.
 The front lawn contains a collection of hollies, cedars and other evergreens.

 In 1759 Tayloe bought what is still identified as the Tayloe House at Williamsburg, Virginia, on Nicholson Street, for use as his winter residence during sessions of the King's Council.
 He paid James Carter, a surgeon and apothecary, 600 pounds for the newly built house, a large amount in those days for a frame house, and triple what it had cost Carter.
 The house was restored in 1950.

 Tayloe was renowned for his hospitality at both residences.
 At Mt.
 Airy he had created a band for guest entertainment, composed of house slaves, whom he had instructed in music.
 Lord Dunmore, Royal Governor of Virginia, visited Mt.
 Airy in the years before the rebellion.
 The Tayloes were in the same circles as the Lees, Jeffersons, Madisons, Adams and Washingtons.

 During the American Revolution, Tayloe supplied the Virginia Navy with "Cannonball, Plant, and Pigg iron".
 He served in public office as a member of the county court and he sat on the Virginia Council of State.
 He held approximately 250 slaves.
 He was an influential member of the King's Council, under Lord Dunmore, and of the first Republic Council, under Governor Patrick Henry.
-Tayloe was elected as a member of the House of Burgesses of Virginia in 1774.

 Tayloe owned more than 20000 acre on the Northern Neck, and land on the opposite side of the Rappahannock River in Essex County, Virginia, in addition to lands along the Potomac River in Virginia and Maryland.

-His plantation was supported by a variety of farms (Forkland, Gwinfield, Hopyard, Marshe, Menokin, and Old House) in three counties (Richmond, Essex, and King George).
-Other plantations were in Stafford County and in southern Maryland.
+His plantation was supported by a variety of farms across three counties: Gwynnfield (Essex County), Hopyard (King George County), Marshe, Old House (Richmond County)).
+Forkland (adjacent to Old House), and Menokin (Richmond County).
+Other plantations were in Stafford, Faquier and Loudon Counties in Virginis and Tayloe’s Neck in Charles County, Maryland.